 My name is Gabby and I’m a recovering addict.

-I intuitively knew there was much, much more, but I struggled to clean up my act.
-Then on October 2, 2005 I prayed for a solution.
+I intuitively knew there was much, much more to life, but I struggled to clean up my act.
+Then on October 2, 2005, I prayed for a solution.
 I said, “God, Universe, whoever is out there, I need a miracle.”
-I woke up that morning and I heard an inner voice say, “Get clean, girl, and you’ll live a life beyond your wildest dreams.”
-Thankfully, that day I was willing to hear this inner voice.
-Thankfully, I listened.
-Since that day, I’ve been sober — and on a steadfast journey inward.
+I woke up that morning and I heard an inner voice say, “Get clean and you’ll live a life beyond your wildest dreams.”
+That day I was willing to hear this inner voice, and I thankfully listened to its guidance.
+Since then, I’ve been sober — and on a steadfast journey inward.

 My sobriety and spiritual practice has become the most important part of my life, and I am committed to growing my faith each day.
 I owe all of my career, love, health, happiness and success to my sober recovery.
 My prophecy is true.
 I am living a life beyond my wildest dreams.